45 cheap things on Amazon that are super legit

 33. The fast and thorough way to sterilize a phone

 Your phone goes with you everywhere and collects up every germ you touch, but you can’t wash it when you wash your hands.
-You can drop it into this UV light sterilizing box, though, for a quick, thorough cleaning.
-It works on keys, wallets, and other items, too — and will also scent your gear with essential oils if you add them to the mix.
+You can drop it into this UV light sterilizing box, though, for quick, thorough cleaning.
+It works on keys, wallets, and other items, too.

 34. These anti-fatigue mats that make the kitchen cozy